Animals

 Common variations

-If the rabbit speaks to you, this may represent your inner voice or intuition trying to communicate important messages you need to hear.
+Hearing a white rabbit speak may symbolize an inner voice or intuition trying to communicate important messages.

 Frequently asked questions